Alexandros Tziolis: International career

 After representing his country 13 times for the U21 side, Tziolis made his international debut for Greece on 21 January 2006 in a friendly match against South Korea.
 He was included in the team that defending their UEFA Euro 2008 European championship.
 He played once, when he came on as a substitute in a 2-1 loss to Spain in the group-stage.
 He made four appearances in qualifying, including as a substitute in the play-off win away with Ukraine.

 He was included in the squad for the 2010 FIFA World Cup.
 He played every minute of the tournament for his country, including their debut World Cup win over Nigeria on 17 June 2010.

 He would be included in the team for two major events, but Greece coach Fernando Santos dropped Tziolis from his final 23-player squad for the UEFA Euro 2012.
 Tziolis had a poor season and would not get a regular spot in the Monaco team, in Ligue 2, while his performance in the last friendlies did little to change Santos's mind.

-Two years later, Tziolis exceptional season year in PAOK and Kayserispor was his passport to be called by Santos for the World Cup 30-man provisional team, and the final 23-man squad for 2014 FIFA World Cup.
+Two years later, Tziolis had an exceptional season in PAOK and Kayserispor which resulted in being called by Santos for the World Cup 30-man provisional team, and the final 23-man squad for the 2014 FIFA World Cup.